How a Domestic Violence Lawyer Can Help

 Felony Domestic Violence Penalties

-California’s “Three Strikes” Law & Penalties
+California’s “Three Strikes” Law and Sentence Enhancements

 You may also be facing additional sentence enhancements if you have previous felony convictions on your record.
 California’s “Three Strikes” law could impose extra prison time of as much as twenty-five years to life, depending on your prior criminal history.

-- Meet residency and housing requirements
+• Meeting residency and housing guidelines

-- Meet with your probation officer regularly
+• Regular meetings with your probation officer

-- Adhere to a curfew
+• Adhering to a strict curfew

 In domestic violence cases, Alameda County judges reserve the right to impose a minimum thirty-day jail sentence whether the defendant is a first-time offender or is facing misdemeanor charges.

-Additional Penalties for Domestic Violence
+Additional Penalties for Domestic Violence Convictions

-Local Police Departments & Courthouses
+Local Police Departments & Courthouses in Berkeley

 University of California Police Department, Berkeley